CS222-UIUC/course-project-group-87/README.md

   </ol>
 </details>

 <!--- Summary of presentation introduction --->
 ## Summary

 <!--- Technical architecture of project --->
 ## About Our Project
+### Technical Architecture
 <div align = "center">
   <img src = "images/diagram.png">
 </div>
+The technical architecture of Run 4 follows the schematic shown above.
+Run 4 contains 5 major components: Player Controller, Game Controller, Enemy, Interactable, and Artificial Intelligence.
+Their respective roles are described in the diagram.
+Lastly,

 <!--- Group members and their roles --->
 ## About Us
 Yash Telang is a current sophomore majoring in Computer Science at the University of Illinois Urbana-Champaign.
 Arthur Telang is a current sophomore majoring in Computer Science at the University of Illinois Urbana-Champaign.
 Charlie Du is a current sophomore majoring in Computer Science at the University of Illinois Urbana-Champaign.
 Alex Wang is a current sophomore majoring in Math & Computer Science at the University of Illinois Urbana-Champaign.
+For the project presentation preparation, Yash and Arthur worked on writing up the development process of our project.
+Yash and Charlie worked on the presentation script.
+Arthur completed the technical architecture flowchart.
+Alex completed the ReadMe.
+Lastly, all four group members worked together to record the demo video (which is linked at the top of this page!).